hinayatali9/BigDataBowl2024/README.md

 Our Code directory contains all code applied to complete our NFL Big Data Bowl Project.

+To reproduce the results from our project from scratch, begin by running `train_model.ipynb`.

 ### Figures

 Our Figures directory contains all images used in our Kaggle submission for the 2024 NFL Big Data Bowl.